roman-milk/roman-milk.github.io/bedding-the-babysitter.md

+===

- ****** Bedding the Babysitter Ch.
-05 ****** bysilkstockingslover© Her words brought me back to reality and I stammered, pretending her firm naked breasts had no effect on me, "N-n-n-n-no, nothing.
+Her words brought me back to reality and I stammered, pretending her firm naked breasts had no effect on me, "N-n-n-n-no, nothing.
 I'll go and throw this in the wash."

  I began to leave, but Karen said, "Stop.
 I got some on my skirt too."
 She quickly slipped out of her skirt and was now in only beige thigh high stockings and what appeared to be a pink thong.
 I wordlessly took the skirt and shirt and quickly rushed downstairs, my head a mess.
 While I tossed the clothes in my washing machine, I tried to get my head straight.
 I couldn't erase Karen's breasts from my mind.
 I took a deep breath and chanted to myself, 'I am not a lesbian'.
 Finally confident in my self-control, I went back upstairs.
 Karen was still sitting at the kitchen table, still half-naked.